Why Isn't My Book in Every Bookshop?

 Key Points:

-• Bulk printing is the traditional alternative to POD.
+• Bulk printing is the traditional alternative to POD

-• Distribution outside the UK is limited.
+• Distribution outside the UK may be more limited

 The Benefits of Print on Demand (POD)